Koromix/rygel/web/koromix.dev/pages/rekord.md

 ## Windows

-Download ready-to-use binaries from the release section of the [dedicated repository](https://github.com/Koromix/rekord/releases/latest).
+Ready-to-use Windows binaries will be provided once the software stabilizes.
+In the meantime, you can build it yourself or [try it on Debian](#linux).

 ## macOS

-Download ready-to-use binaries from the release section of the [dedicated repository](https://github.com/Koromix/rekord/releases/latest).
+Ready-to-use macOS binaries will be provided once the software stabilizes.
+In the meantime, you can build it yourself or [try it on Debian](#linux).

 ## Linux